stephenrodrick/Accenture-Hackathon/README.md

-🌾 SmartAgroAI: Multi-Agent System for Sustainable Agriculture' '**Accenture Hackathon Project – 2025**
+# SmartAgroAI: Multi-Agent System for Sustainable Agriculture
-"SmartAgroAI is a full-stack AI-powered multi-agent system designed to optimize sustainable farming practices. "
+# Accenture Hackathon Project – 2025

-                  "It brings together farmers, market researchers, and weather stations using intelligent recommendations that reduce "
+# SmartAgroAI is a full-stack AI-powered multi-agent system designed to optimize sustainable farming practices.
-                  "environmental impact—like water consumption, carbon footprint, and soil erosion."
+                  It brings together farmers, market researchers, and weather stations using intelligent recommendations that reduce environmental impact—like water consumption, carbon footprint, and soil erosion.

 # Project Structure
 .